Approximation and Uncertainty Quantification of Systems with Arbitrary Parameter Distributions using Weighted Leja Interpolation: Theory and Methodology

+In most practical cases, the influence of the input parameters upon the \gls{qoi} is anisotropic.
+For example, the \gls{qoi} may be more sensitive to some parameters compared to others, in the sense that variations in the first set of parameters result in comparably greater variations in the \gls{qoi}.
+Accordingly, the functional dependence of the \gls{qoi} on {a certain} parameter might be significantly more difficult to approximate compared to another, e.g., a highly nonlinear versus a linear relation.

-In most practical cases, the influence of the input parameters upon the \gls{qoi} is anisotropic, e.g., some parameters have greater impact or their dependence is more difficult to approximate.
-Hence, the interpolation \eqref{eq:sparseint} can be constructed such that this anisotropy is represented in its terms, equivalently in the multi-indices comprising the set $\Lambda$ \cite{chkifa2014, nobile2008a}.
-This anisotropic refinement of the parameter space according to the contribution of each parameter to the interpolation results in greater interpolation accuracy for the same number of terms, equivalently, for equal costs, compared to isotropic schemes.
+The interpolation of Equation \eqref{eq:sparseint} can be constructed such that this anisotropy is represented in its terms, equivalently in the multi-indices comprising the set $\Lambda$ \cite{chkifa2014, nobile2008a}.
+This is accomplished via an anisotropic refinement of the parameter space according to the contribution of each parameter to the interpolation accuracy.
+Compared to isotropic schemes, anisotropic interpolations typically result in great computational savings for the same approximation accuracy, or, equivalently, in greater interpolation accuracy for an equal cost.
 Since, in most cases, the parameter anisotropy cannot be a priori estimated in an accurate way \cite{beck2012}, anisotropic interpolations are usually constructed using greedy, adaptive algorithms \cite{gerstner2003, klimke2005, stoyanov2016}.
 For the particular case of Leja nodes, such an algorithm is discussed in Section~\ref{subsec:dimadapt}.
+Leja-based, adaptive, anisotropic sparse-grid interpolation algorithms are also available in \cite{chkifa2014, narayan2014}.

-\subsection{Adaptive Anisotropic Leja Interpolation}
+\subsubsection{Adaptive Anisotropic Leja Interpolation}

 We will base the adaptive construction of anisotropic sparse interpolations on the dimension-adaptive algorithm first presented in \cite{gerstner2003} for quadrature purposes.
 Variants of this algorithm appear in a number of later works \cite{chkifa2014, klimke2005, loukrezis2019, narayan2014, schillings2013}.
 In this work, we assume the all underlying univariate interpolation rules employ Leja nodes, presented in Section~\ref{sec:leja}, along with the level-to-nodes function $m(i) = i+1$.
-Our approach is depicted in Algorithm~\ref{algo:dimadapt}, while a detailed presentation follows.
+Our approach is depicted in Algorithm~\ref{algo:dimadapt}, while a detailed presentation follows. \RestyleAlgo{boxruled}